Minagera/CyberPatriot/CyberPatriot/Cisco/Guides/Basic/README.md

 # Cisco IOS Fundamentals

-This guide covers the fundamental concepts and commands needed to configure and secure Cisco devices through the Cisco IOS (Internetwork Operating System) command-line interface.
-This knowledge forms the foundation for the CyberPatriot Cisco Networking Challenge.
+This guide covers the essential Cisco IOS commands and concepts for CyberPatriot.

 ## Table of Contents